 Say you would have taken the money for your down payment and closing costs, and invested them instead of buying a home.
 At a return rate of 6% every year, you would have only made about $74,844 over the course of 9 years.
 Instead, you made a whopping $151,602.

 Buying stabilizes your budget.

 Rent is always increasing.
 With a fixed-rate mortgage, you know what your monthly payments are going to be for the next 30 years, which allows you to better budget your money.
 Below is a graph depicting the rent increase alongside the steady house payment from our aforementioned scenario.

 Buying forces you to save money every month.

 Part of your mortgage payments each month goes to the principal balance of the loan.
 With each month, your equity increases helping you to build wealth.

 In short, buying a home in Omaha can save you a lot of money, along with plenty of other benefits.
-Are you thinking of taking the plunge into homeownership?
-If so, feel free to reach out to us at 402-991-5153.
+Feel free to reach out to us at 402-991-5153 with any of your home ownership questions.
 We’d love to take some time to go over your financial situation and see which mortgage will best fit your needs.

 Ready to start the mortgage process?
 Our online application takes anywhere from 5-20 minutes to complete.
 Once it’s submitted, we can have you pre-approved for a loan in just a few hours.